vsharxa/landing-page/README.md

 ### Skills Learned

--Coming more comfortable with the CSS Flexbox model -Continuing to practice Git and Github project management -Taking someone else's design and using HTML/CSS to make it happen
+- Coming more comfortable with the CSS Flexbox model
+- Continuing to practice Git and Github project management
+- Taking someone else's design and using HTML/CSS to make it happen